 Death & Initiation

 To become clear channels for grace we have to release our egos, identity and attachments.
 Release is a poetic word for death.
 Shamanic teachers are much more candid about what this process of releasing looks and feels like.
 It feels like dying.
 Even though the physical body comes through the process, we are not the same person on the other side.
+Who we were has passed away.

 Today, we don’t have such rituals for better or worse, but this does not mean that many people aren’t experiencing what is known as the shamanic death or initiation.
 These initiations are happening in the midst of life, cloaked in the mundane, but they are no less painful.